Pierre-BISCARAS/HangMan/README.md

 ### Run the server

-The server expects the desired word for the game as an argument

-*Replace "hangman" with the word you want people to guess.*
+The server is waiting for two players to connect

 **Warning: do not use capital letters or special characters**